 librarian for information and access.

 a.
-Carrels are available to PhD, DMA, EdD, and ThM students
+Study carrels are available (limited number) to PhD, DMA, EdD, and ThM students

 b.
 Personal items may be kept in carrels, but the library assumes no responsibility for